 Business Agility Success Stories

-Intel was reeling under pressure to constantly innovate while controlling costs and maintain quality.
+Intel was reeling under pressure to constantly innovate while controlling costs and maintaining quality.

 Using SAFe, Agile, and Lean, Intel adopted the following best practices-